By Rob Sproule

 As a happy side-effect, natives are the most environmentally-friendly plants you could choose.
 They’ve developed natural resistances against the pests that plague imported plants and local pollinators flock to them as the most known and trusted food source.

-Wood mulch is the unsung hero for low-maintenance gardening.
+Wood mulch is the unsung hero for low-maintenance landscaping.
 It’s cheap, easy to install, and here’s what you get:

 Watering Help: The mulch prevents soil evaporation and keeps moisture on the roots, where it needs to be.
 This decreases your need to water as frequently.